Last updated on May 19th, 2024 at 01:50 pm

 It’s necessary to weigh potential risks of waiving contingencies against peace of mind when considering your best interest.

-However, there may be situations where a buyer might consider waiving this contingency.
+There may be situations where a buyer might want to forgo the inspection.

-Pre-Inspection: Before deciding to waive the home inspection contingency, a buyer can opt to conduct a pre-inspection.
+Pre-Inspection: Before deciding to waive the home inspection altogether, a buyer can opt to conduct a pre-inspection

 This involves hiring a professional inspector to assess the property before making an offer.